21. 12. 2013 − 5. 1. 2014

 In addition to regenerate in the winterly nature, I also relaxed as HB0/DK3RED/P at the radio station.
 And the results surpass all expectations.
 As transceiver I used again an Elecraft K1 for 40 to 17 m with 5 W output power feeding a self-made multi-band antenna.

-During my first activity from the mountain guest-house I used a relatively small antenna.
+During my first activity from the Mountain Inn I used a relatively small antenna.
 I kwew the house only from the oudside and I could not assess, from which room I could erect an antenna in which direction.
 The small antenna I would have to erect and to fixate in cases of need vertical with a mast out of the window − but there was no case of need.

 This time I kwed the location, but I had not measured any distances, because there was deep snow at the slope.
 But you can use the webpage www.findlotsize.com in the run-up for it successfulness.
 One have to know (or anticipate), what the paticular things are at the satellite picture in actuality.
 This webpage is designed mainly for meassure the area of a property.
 But it is also well suited for example to investigate distances to maybe usavailable fastening points.
 You insert the adress, zoom to the right area, click on "Distance" and set two markers.
 Thereafter the seached distance will be displayed.
 Based on this informations I could build a essentially larger antenna.